MicrosoftDocs/fabric-docs/docs/data-factory/format-delimited-text.md

 ### Delimited text as destination

-The following properties are supported in the copy activity **Destination** section when using Binary format.
+The following properties are supported in the copy activity **Destination** section when using delimited text format.

 |Name |Description |Value|Required |JSON script property |
 |:---|:---|:---|:---|:---|